nibblesnbits/my-portfolio/conv/book.md

 > **“For What You Almost Said”**

 Same as always.
-Almost.

 To the left: the stacks.

 Not drawers yet.
 Not down here.
 This was the _surface Archive_.
 The polite face it showed newcomers.

 The bookshelves were tall, uneven.
 Some leaned just slightly; time did that when enough thoughts are carried.
-Others had steps built into them, not ladders—little carved platforms where you might pause halfway to a thought.
+Others had steps built into them—not stairs—little carved platforms where you might pause halfway to a thought.

 He passed a familiar spine: _**Things I Didn’t Know Were Good Until They Were Gone.**_

 He ran a finger along the edge.

-The smell of smoke and salt rose up, sharp enough to sting.
-Gable pulled his hand back, heart quickening.
-The Archive didn’t forget smells—it chose them.
+The smell of sea salt rose up, clear and distinct.

 The book shivered faintly.
 Didn’t open.
 Didn’t need to.

 But it didn’t feel quite like it used to.

----
+Gable scanned the Archive with a strange, renewed reverence.
+He didn't count the years he had spent here.
+Protecting.
+Guiding anything almost said.

+He let his eyes fall on the far wall.

 Every book, unfinished.